openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-attribute-border.md

     bottomRight!: Length = 0.vp): This
 ```

-**Description:** Sets the corner radius for all four corners of a component.
+**Function:** Sets the corner radii for all four corners of a component.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full